NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 Choose a feature flagging approach appropriate for the scale and complexity of your system:

 - **Simple applications**: Environment variables or configuration files.
-- **Moderate scale and beyond**: Look to make use of [Flagsmith](https://www.flagsmith.com/), which support targeting, analytics, and team workflows.
+- **Moderate scale and beyond**: Look to make use of e.g. [Flagsmith](https://www.flagsmith.com/), which supports targeting, analytics, and team workflows.

 Feature toggles should be queryable from all components that need access to their values.
 Depending on your architecture, this may require synchronisation, caching, or SDK integration.